Character Counter - Count Characters, Spaces, Lines & Paragraphs

 - Check character limits: Compare your text length against common limits like Twitter's 280 characters or SMS limits.

-- Copy or clear: Use the copy button to copy your text, or reset to start over with new content.
+- Copy or clear: Copy your text or reset the field to check a new snippet.

 The character counter handles all types of text including special characters, emojis, and formatting.
 Results update instantly as you type, making it perfect for real-time character limit monitoring.